Bartholinitis: causes, symptoms and treatment of the disease. Bartholinitis - treatment at home

 How to treat

-Until the formation of an abscess, treatment is only conservative, aimed at reducing inflammation.
-With the progression of the infectious process and the appearance of a clear symptom of "fluctuation" (softening), one of the options for a surgical operation is performed.
+Until an abscess forms, treatment is only conservative, aimed at reducing inflammation.
+When the infectious process progresses and a clear symptom of “fluctuation” (softening) appears, one of the surgical options is performed.

-If you ignore the problem and engage in self-medication, including folk remedies, the risk of chronization of the process, the formation of many cavities and cysts in the gland increases, and with purulent inflammation - fistulas.
-These are special channels that connect two cavities, such as a cyst and a vagina.
+If you ignore the problem and engage in self-medication, including folk remedies, the risk of chronicity of the process, the formation of many cavities and cysts in the gland, and, in case of purulent inflammation, fistulas, increases.
+These are special channels that connect two cavities, for example, a cyst and a vagina.

 Conservative therapy

-Treatment without surgery consists in the use of various compresses, baths to reduce inflammation.
-The following procedures will help relieve inflammation of the Bartholin gland and the associated symptoms:
+Treatment without surgery consists of using various compresses and baths to reduce inflammation.
+The following procedures will help relieve inflammation of the Bartholin gland and associated symptoms:

 • lotions and baths with hypertonic salt solution;